mmoskal/gitwed/README.md

     // Gitwed uses sendgrid `only` if no mailgunApiKey was provided "sendgridApiKey": "SG.XXXXX-...abcdf"
-    // list of email recipients that gitwed is allowed to send emails to on `/api/send-email` "allowedEmailRecipients" : ["me@example.com"],
+    // list of email recipients that gitwed is allowed to send emails to on `/api/send-email`
+    // Hubspot portal ID, can be obtained from Hubspot dashboard "hubspotPortalId": 1234567,
+    // Hubspot specific form ID related to the mail form, can be obtained from Hubspot dashboard "hubspotFormId": "ab12cd34-46...abcdef",
+    "allowedEmailRecipients" : ["me@example.com"],
     // if you want to generate map images in events, you need a key for Google Maps "gmapsKey": "ABcDe...FgHg",